Ciela-Institute/PQM/README.md

 If your two samples are drawn from the same distribution then the pvalue should be drawn from the random uniform(0,1) distribution.
-This means that if you get a very small value (i.e. 1e-6) then you have failed the null hypothesis test and the two samples are not drawn form the same distribution.
+This means that if you get a very small value (i.e. 1e-6) then you have failed the null hypothesis test and the two samples are not drawn from the same distribution.

 ## Developing